Mexican alligator lizard: Description

 The Mexican alligator lizard has a dorsoventrally depressed body with a flattened, triangular head and weak lateral fold.
-It measures approximately 160mm (6 inches) from its snout to the end of its tail and weighs approximately 21g.
-This species also has a prehensile tail, that can be regrown if lost, and long, strong limbs and digits ideal for its arboreal habitat.
+It reaches up to about 10.6 cm in snout–vent length and 16.0 cm in tail length.
+An individual that had a snout–vent length of 9.8 cm weighed 21.2 g and another with a snout–vent length of 10.0 cm weighed 20.7 g.
+This species has a prehensile tail, that can be regrown if lost, and long, strong limbs and digits ideal for its arboreal habitat.
 The adult colour pattern varies significantly from the juvenile colouration.
 Adult males are typically bright emerald green while females exhibit colour variations that include bright to dull orange on the dorsal side.
 Other colour elements present in adults include bright yellow orbital skin, blue highlights on the supralabial scales, and yellow snout, lower jaw, and throat.
 Dorsal scales contain variable amounts of dark pigmentation on the basal half of the scales.
 Females of this species occasionally retain dark crossbands characteristic of juvenile colour patterns.
 Juveniles typically express a light tan ground colour with 9 irregular black crossbands on the body and 19 on the tail, and a dirty yellow ventrum.

 Typical scale patterns for A. graminea includes: